mikecargal/splootcode/README.md

 $ yarn start
 ```

-The app should now become availble at `http://localhost:4999`.
+The app should now become available at `http://localhost:4999`.

 If you want to continually rebuild as you change the code, run this (rebuilds the editor only):